DwightIvany/finance/NetWorth/2023/Ivany Family Financial Report 2023.md

 ## ​Ten Year Plan

 We planned to own the home in 15 years.
 It is likely we will own it in 10.
 Our next plan should be focused on financial freedom (aka.
-Retirement.
+Retirement).
 # ​Anticipated Expenses
 - The roof
 - Vechicle.
 - Tully launching (school)
 # ​Vacation
 Let us consider our debt reduction desired with the balance of possible vacations.
 # ​Simplify Accounts

 We have been simplifying our accounts, though the process will take another year.
 Primarily controlled by our mortgage, and clear title (aka discharge the mortgage Q1 2025)
 # Summary
 I love you, as evident in this act of service.